NaohiroTamura/cross-sms-aarch64.sh/README.md

 Boot the CN aarch64 via IPMI as CN x86_64.

 ### 4.1 Development Tools

+*sms-aarch64.sh* can be used not only interactive shell but also batch shell as follows.

 ```sh
 [root@x86_64 ~]$ sms-aarch64.sh yum -y install ohpc-autotools